-Three time stamps are used: t_start , t_stop , and $t_exptime$ the exposure time.
+Three time stamps are used: t_min , t_max , usually equals to start and stop time and $t_exptime$ the exposure time.
 A format like MJD is useful for easy calculations and preferred for the Observation Core components model.
 Other information is given in subsection 4.14 and 4.15.